Last updated: 4 January 2021

 We store information both electronically and in paper files.

-Electronic data will be securely transferred to, and stored within, the EEA or with a compliant Non-EEA based supplier.
-In circumstances where we transfer data to countries outside the EEA we ensure the supplier complies with European data protection law and that your information is protected, for example by the EU-US Privacy Shield framework.
+Electronic data will be securely transferred to, and stored within, the UK, the EEA or with a compliant Non-EEA based supplier.
+In circumstances where we transfer data to countries outside the EEA we ensure the supplier complies with data protection law and that your information is protected.

 Some of our staff may access your information from outside the EEA, for example using a laptop or handheld device.

-IT suppliers outside the EEA, like Oracle, may also have incidental access to your information for the purpose of providing IT support.
+IT suppliers outside the EEA, like SignNow, may also have incidental access to your information for the purpose of providing IT services.

 How long will we hold your information?